 Store in an airtight container in the refrigerator for up to 3 days.

-To reheat, add a bit off butter and a splash of water to a large frying pan bring the heat to medium, add the leftovers, heat for a few minutes occasionally tossing the pasta.
+To reheat, add a bit of butter and a splash of water to a large frying pan bring the heat to medium, add the leftovers, and heat for a few minutes occasionally toss the pasta.

 - Garlic Shrimp Alfredo Bake another great garlic shrimp dinner in rich and creamy alfredo sauce!
 Bake this dish until nicely golden on top and bubbling around the edges for a wonderful family dinner!